iosphere/ISHPullUp/README.md

 You can react to state changes (e.g. to update the state of a `ISHPullUpHandleView`) by setting the `stateDelegate` and implementing its only method.

+### View subclasses

+#### `ISHPullUpRoundedView`

+A view subclass providing corner radius for the top edges and shadow.
+The shadow is only applied outside of the view content allowing for transparency.

+When using this subclass as the primary view for the bottom view controller the dimming (using `ISHPullUpDimmingView`) is automatically adjusted for the top edges' rounded corners.

+You can configure most properties via *Interface Builder* or code including:

+* Shadow: opacity, offset, color, and radius
+* Stroke: color and line width
+* Corner radius

+The `ISHPullUpRoundedVisualEffectView` subclass uses a UIVisualEffectView as a background.

+#### `ISHPullUpHandleView`

+The `ISHPullUpHandleView` can be used anywhere in your view hierarchy to show a drag handle.
+It provides three states (up, neutral, and down) and can animate between the states.
+Changing the state is up to the implementation allowing you to either match the state of the pullup view controller or to always display it in a neutral state.

+The frame should not be set explicitly.
+You should rather use the intrinsic content size and rely on auto layout.
+In *Interface Builder* wait for the framework to be compiled once for the `intrinsicContentSize` to be correctly applied to your `XIB`.

+You can configure most aspects via  *Interface Builder* or code including:

+* Size of the arrow
+* Stroke: color and width
+* State (via code only)

 ## General info

 The framework is written in **Objective-C** to allow easy integration into any iOS project